 - Greear presupposed that the gospel applied to him when he first believed.
 Recall that he writes, “I understood that Christ had paid the full penalty for my sin…” And also, “I knew He had taken the penalty for my sin.”
 Note that this is something he assuredly knew about God’s relationship to him.
 It was on that basis that he became a Christian.
 The point being that one must hear a universally inclusive non-Calvinist gospel to be saved.
 Therefore, Calvinism is a “post non-Calvinist conversion theology.”
-People only become Calvinists after they hear and believe the good news.
+People only become Calvinists after they hear and believe the good news in the non-Calvinist gospel message.
 Also, in contrast to the assurance Greear had that what God had done was done for him, a subjective, personal experience is the only thing a Calvinist can point to so as to provide some indication that they are among the elect.
 But spiritual experience is no indication of election, especially in that the Holy Spirit may work in the non-elect for a time and then be withdrawn from them.

 - Greear assures others that God loves them and has also accepted them in Christ.
 Throughout the book Greear has assured us – the readers – of God’s love and acceptance, implying that all of us are included in God’s salvation in Christ.